- Martindale-Hubbell BV(T) Rated

 - April 24, 2017New York, New York

-Cantor Colburn litigation partner Steve Coyle will moderate the panel "The Ongoing Jurisdiction Debate: From Mylan to TC Heartland" at the Paragraph IV Disputes Conference in New York City, which the firm is also sponsoring.
+Cantor Colburn litigation partner Steve Coyle moderated the panel "The Ongoing Jurisdiction Debate: From Mylan to TC Heartland" at the Paragraph IV Disputes Conference in New York City, which the firm also sponsored.
 Cantor Colburn has a dedicated Pharmaceutical IP Services Practice Group comprised of experienced litigators, Ph.D. chemists, and patent attorneys.

 - April 27, 2015New York, New York